eb8ga/roversa2/mechanical/chassis/readme.md

 ### This folder contains all of the parts to create the chassis of Roversa for laser cutting

-`bottom.dxf` is the bottom piece in the assembly
+`bottom.dxf` is the bottom piece of the chassis

-`shelf.dxf` is the mid plane in the assembly
+`shelf.dxf` is the mid plane of the chassis

 `wheelBase.dxf` is the part that holds the ball bearing assembly to the chassis